SR-G/sleep-on-lan/README.md

 The Sleep-On-Lan process must use (usually) port 9 (see configuration section if you need another port or if you need to listen to several UDP ports).

-Thus the process has either to be ran as `root`, either has to have the authorization to start on ports < 1024.
+Thus the process has either to be ran as `root`, either has to have the authorization to start on ports &lt; 1024.

 The following example allows the process to run on ports &lt; 1024 on recent Linux kernels (for example on ubuntu) :